License to Learn Cloud Security

 - Confidently use the services of any of the leading CSPs

 - Leverage cloud logging capabilities to establish accountability for events that occur in the cloud environment

 - Identify the risks and risk control ownership based on the deployment models and service delivery models of the various products offered by cloud service providers (CSPs).

 - Evaluate the trustworthiness of CSPs based on their security documentation, service features, third-party attestations, and position in the global cloud ecosystem.

 - Secure access to the consoles used to access the CSP environments.

 - Implement network security controls that are native to both AWS and Azure.

 SEC488: Cloud Security Essentials reinforces the training material via multiple hands-on labs in each section of the course.
-Every lab is designed to impart practical skills that students can bring back to their organizations and apply on the first day back in the office.
-The labs go beyond the step-by-step instructions providing the context of "why" the skill is important and instilling insights as to why the technology works the way it does.
+Labs are performed via a browser-based application rather than virtual machine.
+Each lab is designed to impart practical skills that students can bring back to their organizations and apply on the first day back in the office.
+The labs go beyond the step-by-step instructions by providing the context of why the skill is important and instilling insights as to why the technology works the way it does.

 Highlights of what students will learn in SEC488 labs include:

-- Leveraging the web consoles of AWS, Azure, and GCP to secure various cloud service offerings
+- Leveraging the web consoles of AWS and Azure to secure various cloud service offerings

 - Hardening and securing cloud environments and applications using open source security tools and services

-- Hardening, patching, and securing virtual machine images
+- Building, hardening, patching, and securing virtual machines and virtual machine images

 - Using the command line interface (CLI) and simple scripts to automate work